 Option 3: Have a private app, but manage access of users through Screen groups

-Enable the option “Make all screens private” under Protected screens tab as displayed in the first option.
+Enable the option Make all screens private under Protected screens tab.

 Step 2.
-Create screen groups
+Create groups

-In the Groups tab, create one or more screen groups by clicking on the “Add user group” button.
+In the Groups tab, create one or more user groups by clicking on the Add user group button.
 Those groups will be visible only to you.

-Step 4. give access to content in screen groups
+Step 4.
+Assign users to groups

 In general, when your app users use the app, they don’t know if your app has more content than what is displayed to them.

 In the third step, you’ve assigned groups to screens, and now you need to assign users to groups.